jrderuiter/airflow-fs/docs/concepts.rst

 File system operators
 ---------------------

-Besides hooks, AirflowFS also provides several file system operators for performing common tasks such as copying and deleting files.
+Besides hooks, airflow-fs also provides several file system operators for performing common tasks such as copying and deleting files.
 These operators are built on top of file system hooks to make their implementation independent of the underlying file system.